Monte Cristo Range (Utah): Access

 Utah State Route 101 traverses the Bear River Range from Hyrum and accesses the center-west region of the range in Ant Valley, at the Hardware Ranche WMA.
-Ant Flat Road meets Utah 101, and traverses the southwest of the range, intersecting with Utah 39, which traverses a south region of the range.
-Utah 39 turns northeasterly at the southeast foothills and heads to Woodruff, about 18 mi from the range.
+Ant Flat Road meets Utah 101, and traverses the southwest of the range, intersecting with Utah State Route 39 (SR-39), which traverses a south region of the range.
+SR-39 turns northeasterly at the southeast foothills and heads to Woodruff, about 18 mi from the range.